NERSC/sc25-dl-tutorial/README.md

 ## Distributed training with data parallelism

-Instructions for hands-on with mulit-GPU and multi-node training using distributed data parallelism.
+Instructions for hands-on with multi-GPU training using distributed data parallelism.

-Now that we have model training code that is optimized for training on a single GPU, we are ready to utilize multiple GPUs and multiple nodes to accelerate the workflow with *distributed training*.
+Now that we have model training code that is optimized for training on a single GPU, we are ready to utilize multiple GPUs to accelerate the workflow with *distributed training*.
 We will use the recommended `DistributedDataParallel` wrapper in PyTorch with the NCCL backend for optimized communication operations on systems with NVIDIA GPUs.
 Refer to the PyTorch documentation for additional details